-- (1) Market theories focus on supply and demand, and explain pay patterns by how much a firm benefits from talented management and how much it needs to pay managers to take a difficult but prestigious job.
-High pay would be observed at a company with a special need for talent (e.g., the information-processing need studied in Henderson and Fredrickson (1996)) or a company whose CEO position was unattractive - 7.
-We used the 2004 average wage in manufacturing from the International Labor Organization, http://laborsta.ilo.org/.
-We estimate the ratio for an executive of the average-sized firm in our sample.
-Because such a firm's executive would pay on average less than the 10 million yen minimum tax for reporting, we use the predicted value of his wage from regression equation V-1 below, dividing the tax bill by 0.37 as explained earlier.

-because of such factors as its location or scandal-ridden history.
+(1) Market theories focus on supply and demand, and explain pay patterns by how much a firm benefits from talented management and how much it needs to pay managers to take a difficult but prestigious job.
+High pay would be observed at a company with a special need for talent (e.g., the informationprocessing need studied in Henderson & Fredrickson [1996]) or a company whose CEO position was unattractive because of such factors as its location or scandal-ridden history.
 Low pay would be observed at a company where talent had a lower marginal product or where the CEO was willing to accept a lower salary because of a personal attraction to the company.
-Stewardship theories of management (e.g., Davis et al. (1997); Deckop et al. (1999); Wasserman (2006)) are market theories to the extent that they describe situations where nonmonetary incentives control manager behavior.
+Stewardship theories of management (e.g., Davis, Schoorman & Donaldson [1997]; Deckop, Mangel & Cirka [1999], Wasserman [2006]) are market theories to the extent that they describe situations where non-monetary incentives control manager behavior.
 Under these theories, actual compensation remains a function of what a company is willing to pay and what a manager is willing to accept.
 Under any market theory of compensation, pay-for-performance would have little effect on performance.
 Instead, incentive pay schemes more likely reflect factors like tax avoidance strategies.